Separating Bohr denseness from measurable recurrence: Remarks and a problem

 \section{Remarks and a problem}

 F{\o}lner \cite{Folner} proved that if $A\subseteq \mathbb Z$ has $d^*(A)>0$, then $A-A$ contains a set $B\setminus Z$, where $B$ is a Bohr neighborhood of $0$ and $d^*(Z)=0$.
-Kriz constructed the first example \cite{Kriz} of a set $A\subseteq \mathbb Z$ having $d^*(A)>0$ such that $A-A$ does not contain a Bohr neighborhood of $0$.
+Kriz \cite{Kriz} constructed the first example of a set $A\subseteq \mathbb Z$ having $d^*(A)>0$ such that $A-A$ does not contain a Bohr neighborhood of $0$.
 Theorem \ref{thm:Main} shows that F{\o}lner's theorem cannot be improved to say that $A-A$ contains a Bohr neighborhood, even with the modification that the Bohr neighborhood may be around some nonzero $n$.

 Our method is very similar to Kriz's, and to Ruzsa's simplified version of Kriz's method presented in \cite{McCutcheonAlexandria,McCutcheonBook}: the Bohr-Hamming balls we consider are closely analogous to the embeddings of Kneser graphs used in \cite{Kriz}, and our Proposition \ref{prop:RohlinTd} is an extreme modification of Lemma 3.2 in \cite{Kriz}.
-Katznelson in \cite{Katznelson} used Bohr-Hamming balls (absent the nomenclature) to find sets which are $k$-Bohr recurrent but not $(k+1)$-Bohr recurrent.
+Katznelson in \cite{Katznelson} showed that translates of Bohr-Hamming balls (absent the nomenclature) are $k$-Bohr recurrent but not $(k+1)$-Bohr recurrent.

 Theorem \ref{thm:Strong} suggests the following problem. \begin{problem} Prove that if $S\subseteq \mathbb Z$ is Bohr recurrent, then there is a set $S'\subseteq S$ such that $S'$ is Bohr recurrent and is not a set of measurable recurrence. \end{problem}